 11. Use under sink drawers for space efficiency

 The downside to built-in sink units can be the sink taking up too much room, leaving minimal storage space underneath.
 When choosing a unit, it's important to opt for something with deep drawers and ample storage potential.

 The City Furniture Range, available at The Pure Bathroom Collection, is cleverly designed with its shallow sink to allow you plenty of storage space in the two drawers below.
-It's stylish wood finish is perfect if you want your bathroom to have a contemporary feel.
+Its stylish wood finish is perfect if you want your bathroom to have a contemporary feel, too.